-- Click “All Presentation” if all of the tables in the document are used for layout (formatting) purposes.
+- Use “All Presentation” if all of the tables in the document are used for layout (formatting) purposes.
 Depending on the table type, other information may need to be entered as well.
 Instructions are below for the specific table types.
-(Refer to number 2 in the screen shot below.)
+(Refer to number 2 in the screenshot below.)

-- Click the arrow to the right of “Task” to move to the next table in the list.
-(Refer to number 3 in the screen shot below.)
+- Select the arrow to the right of “Task” to move to the next table in the list.
+(Refer to number 3 in the screenshot below.)

 - Repeat the process until all of the tables in the document have been assigned the correct type.

-Note: Click “Reload” after modifying the Word document to ensure that CommonLook Office GlobalAccess updates the document structure.
+Note: Use the “Reload” button after modifying the Word document to ensure that CommonLook Office updates the document structure.